 Finally, it's worth checking if the trimmer in question can withstand a good dowsing, seeing as the shower seems the most sanitary place to rid a body of unsightly fuzz.

-The best body groomers for men, in order
+The best body groomers for men you can buy today:

 Philips single-bladedly popularised manscaping-specific tools, and its Series 7000 remains the best body hair removal tool around.
 Despite premium features such as having an integrated trimmer at one end, and the close-shaving foil at the other, a full 80 minutes of battery life, and ultra-comfortable hair removing, it still comes in at around £60 most of the time.